urbit/docs/hoon/hoon-school/doors.md

 ```

 You don't need to know any Nock to see that these two expressions are identical.
-Thus we have witnessed, at the bedrock level, that doors really are just cores
+Thus we have witnessed that doors really are just cores with samples.
-with samples.

 #### Back to the Example